camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 <img src={PublicFormImg} alt="A public form" />

-To publish a process via a public form, you need first to [add a start form](#start-a-form), then you can follow these steps:
+To publish a process via a public form, you first need to [link a Camunda Form](/components/modeler/web-modeler/advanced-modeling/form-linking.md#using-the-link-button) to the process' start event, then you can follow these steps:

 #### Deploy process to the public